New-England-Weather-Balloon-Society/Tiny4FSK/README.md

  - Sci-Tech Amateur Radio Society for providing expertise
  - New England Weather Balloon Society for providing insights
  - Digikey for being our part sourcing site

+## License
+The source code is under the MIT license, the documentation under the x license, and the hardware under the xx license.
+(will be updated soon)